 Our learning groups are unique to POS Enterprises.
 They bring together groups of practitioners who are keen to keep their knowledge and skills up-to-date, and be on top of changes in the plan making system.
 What makes them unique is that each group is supported by expert project officers, who develop discussion materials and facilitate lively and rewarding meetings.

-There are eight learning groups.
-Two cover local planning, one specialises in minerals and waste planning, one deals with development management, three address CIL and viability, and one focuses on neighbourhood planning, and one deals with design and place-making.
+There are nine learning groups.
+Two cover local planning, one specialises in minerals and waste planning, one deals with development management, three address CIL and viability, one focuses on neighbourhood planning, and one deals with design and place-making.

 Local planning groups